janephp/janephp/documentation/JsonSchema/generate.rst

         'directory' => __DIR__ . '/generated',
     ];

-This example is the minimum configuration required for generating a Model:
+This example shows the minimum configuration required to generate a Model:

- * ``json-schema-file``: Specify the location of your json schema file, it can be local file or a remote one ``https://my.domain.com/my-schema.json``
+ * ``json-schema-file``: Specify the location of your json schema file, it can be a local file or a remote one ``https://my.domain.com/my-schema.json``
  * ``root-class``: The root class of the root object defined in your json schema, if there is no property on the root object it will not be used
  * ``namespace``: Root namespace of all of your generated code
  * ``directory``: Directory where the code will be generated at